Grand Prince of the Hungarians

 When the Hungarians were pushed out of Etelköz and moved to the Carpathian Basin (Honfoglalás), the grand prince's power seemed to be decreasing.
 By the time of Géza, Transylvania had been ruled by a (semi-)independent leader (gyula).
 Stephen (Vajk) had to conquer not only the territories of the gyula, but also the lands of Ahtum (Ajtony) and the Black Magyars.

-The title disappeared on the coronation of Stephen I (Vajk) on 25 December 1000 or 1 January 1001.
+The title disappeared on the coronation of Stephen I (Vajk) on 25 December 1000 or 1 January 1001; the Grand Prince of the Hungarians became the King of Hungary.